Elliot Ford

 Elliot Ford (born 26 May 1996) is a Scottish professional footballer who plays for East Region Super League club Thornton Hibs as a defender and attacking midfielder.
+Since retiring due to falling out of love with the game he has since gone onto find a new passion of fixing boilers for his beloved Fife Council.

 Ford has previously played for Rangers and Hearts at youth level and Raith Rovers and Brechin City at senior level.

 Ford has represented Scotland at under-17 whilst a member of Hearts.

 Background

 Ford was born in Kirkcaldy and grew up in nearby Glenrothes, where he attended Auchmuty High School.

 Club career

 Rangers

 Ford began his career at local boys club team St.Johns before embarking on his professional career in the youth ranks at Rangers.
 Ford spent the first year of his professional youth career with the Glasgow club at Under 13 Level.

 Heart of Midlothian

 Following Ford's departure from the club at the age of 12, he went on to join Edinburgh club Hearts, where he would spend the majority of his youth career.
 During his period at the club, Ford was a member of the squad that reached the 2013/14 Scottish youth cup final.
 Ford progressed through the youth system before signing his first professional contract and becoming a member of the clubs under 20 development team.